bumptech/bump-api-android/README.md

-Bump API 3.0 - Android Beta
+Bump API 3.0 for Android
 ============================

 This is an all-new version of the Bump API for Android.